modernish/modernish/README.md

 These short options can be combined so, for example, `--test -qxx` is the same as `--test -q -x -x`.

-### Difference between bug/quirk/feature tests and regression tests ###
+### Difference between capability detection and regression tests ###

 Note the difference between these regression tests and the tests listed above in [Appendix A](#user-content-appendix-a).
 The latter are tests for whatever shell is executing modernish: they test for capabilities (features, quirks, bugs) of the current shell.
-They are meant to be run via [`thisshellhas`](#user-content-feature-testing) and are designed to be taken advantage of in scripts.
+They are meant to be run via [`thisshellhas`](#user-content-shell-capability-detection) and are designed to be taken advantage of in scripts.
 On the other hand, these tests run by `modernish --test` are regression tests for modernish itself.
 It does not make sense to use these in a script.

 New/unknown shell bugs can still cause modernish regression tests to fail, of course.
-That's why some of the regression tests also check for consistency with the results of the feature/quirk/bug tests: if there is a shell bug in a widespread release version that modernish doesn't know about yet, this in turn is considered to be a bug in modernish, because one of its goals is to know about all the shell bugs in all released shell versions
+That's why some of the regression tests also check for consistency with the results of the capability detection tests: if there is a shell bug in a widespread release version that modernish doesn't know about yet, this in turn is considered to be a bug in modernish, because one of its goals is to know about all the shell bugs in all released shell versions